yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

 You can check the source code for this sample over [here](https://github.com/yavuztas/java-solid-principles/blob/master/src/main/java/dev/yavuztas/samples/solid/lsp/FishingPool.java){:target="blank"}.

-Besides you can read [liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle){:target="blank"} over on Wikipedia for further details.
+Besides, you can read [liskov substitution principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle){:target="blank"} over on Wikipedia for further details.

 #### Interface Segregation Principle
 Interface Segregation Principle in software simply tells us that instead of one general-purpose interface, it is better to use many client-specific ones.
 One obvious problem we can encounter when we violate this principle, is the boilerplate invasion of meaningless, empty methods.